New Grad Travel Therapy

 Things to Consider

-There are a few key factors in determining if you’re cut out for starting as a traveler right out of school:
+There are a few key factors in determining if you’re cut out for starting as a travel therapist right out of school:

 - Confidence in your skill set: